hbctraining/DGE_workshop/lessons/03_DGE_QC_analysis.md

 We can determine that the 5% of variation in the data represented by PC2 is due to variation between individuals in this paired design example.

-In the following example, we can visualize the samples clustering by genotype on PC2 (13% variance). **If we saw one of the red samples below clustering with the blue samples (or vice versa), we might be worried about a mix-up.
+In the next example, we can visualize the samples clustering by genotype on PC2 (13% variance). **If we saw one of the red samples below clustering with the blue samples (or vice versa), we might be worried about a mix-up.
 It would give us sufficient cause to remove that sample as an outlier and/or do some follow-up tests in the lab.**

 <img src="../img/PCA_example1.png" width="400">